Nature

 Lake Kiba Park

-As the national canoe training venue, you might just catch a glimpse of canoe athletes hard at training!
+As the national canoe training venue, you might also catch a glimpse of athletes hard at training!

 Related Pages: